 Biography

-In the fall of 2011, W. Stephen Smith became a Professor of Voice and Opera at Northwestern University’s Bienen School of Music.
-Previously he served on the voice faculty at The Juilliard School from the fall of 1998 to the spring of 2011.
-He held a position on the voice faculty of the Aspen Music Festival and School from 1996 to 2017 where he was honored in 2001 and in 2009 as a “New Horizons” faculty member.
-Mr. Smith has taught voice at Santa Fe Opera and Opera on the Avalon.
-He has also served on the adjunct voice faculty at Curtis Institute of Music, Teachers College of Columbia University, Stony Brook University, University of Southern California, Los Angeles Young Artist Program, and the Metropolitan Opera's Lindemann Young Artist Program.
+In the fall of 2011, W. Stephen Smith (Steve) became a Professor of Voice and Opera at Northwestern University Bienen School of Music where he is currently Program Coordinator.
+From 1998 to 2011 he served on the voice faculty at The Juilliard School.
+He held a position on the voice faculty of the Aspen Music Festival and School from 1996 to 2017 where he was honored in 2001, 2008, and 2014 as a “New Horizons” faculty member.
+In the summer of 2012, he established the "Naked Voice Institute for Singers and Teachers" at Northwestern which occurred annually until 2019.
+He has also served on the adjunct voice faculty at Curtis Institute of Music, Teachers College of Columbia University, Stony Brook University, and University of Southern California.
+He has taught voice at Santa Fe Opera, Opera on the Avalon, the Los Angeles Opera Young Artist Program, and the Metropolitan Opera's Lindemann Young Artist Program.
 Mr. Smith was on the staff of Houston Grand Opera as Voice Instructor for the Houston Opera Studio from 1990 to 2003.
 Prior to his time a Juilliard, Mr. Smith served for eight years on the voice faculty at the Moores School of Music at the University of Houston.
 After moving to Houston from St. Louis where he was Chairman of the Voice Department at the Saint Louis Conservatory of Music, he maintained a voice studio in St. Louis for three years.
-He was a member of the music faculty at Oklahoma Christian College for eleven years and has also been on the artistic staff at Inspiration Point Fine Arts Colony and the Cimarron Circuit Opera Company.
+He was a member of the music faculty at Oklahoma Christian College for eleven years and has also been on the artistic staff at Inspiration Point Fine Arts Colony (now Opera in the Ozarks) and the Cimarron Circuit Opera Company.

-Mr. Smith's voice students have performed leading roles in most of the major opera houses and concert halls around the world including the Metropolitan Opera, London's Royal Opera at Covent Garden, San Francisco Opera, Houston Grand Opera, La Scala, New York City Opera, Lyric Opera of Chicago, LA Opera, Paris Opera, Oslo Opera, Vancouver Opera, Miami Opera, Sarasota Opera, Omaha Opera, and Des Moines Metro Opera among many others.
-In addition to numerous places in the District and Regional Metropolitan Opera Auditions, thirty of his students have been National Finalists in the Met Auditions.
+Mr. Smith's voice students have performed leading roles in most of the major opera houses and concert halls around the world including the Metropolitan Opera, London's Royal Opera at Covent Garden, San Francisco Opera, Houston Grand Opera, La Scala, New York City Opera, Lyric Opera of Chicago, LA Opera, Paris Opera, Miami Opera, Sarasota Opera, Omaha Opera, and Des Moines Metro Opera among many others.
+In addition to numerous places in the District and Regional Metropolitan Opera Auditions, more than forty of his students have been National Finalists in the Met Auditions.

-His current and former students include Joyce DiDonato, Christine Brewer, Kate Aldrich, Scott Hendricks, Rod Gilfry, Nicole Heaston, Brian Mulligan, Eric Owens, Jill Grove, Oren Gradus, Keith Phares, Robert McPherson, Gordon Gietz, Sasha Cooke, Ricardo Lugo, Brian Frutiger, Philip Horst, David Salsbery Fry, Jennifer Zetlan, Ryan McKinny, Weston Hurt, Scott Scully, Blythe Gaissert, Josh Winograde, Chenye Yuan, Raymond Very, Laura Knoop Very, Marietta Simpson, Lina Tetriani, Kirsten Gunlogson, Priti Gandhi, Shannon DeVine, Michael Smallwood, Jose Adan Perez, Michael Slattery, Haewon Moon, Bryan Hymel, Daniel Belcher, Beth Clayton, Craig Verm, James Patrick Miller, and Nicholas Pallesen among many others.
+His current and former students include Joyce DiDonato, Christine Brewer, Kate Aldrich, Scott Hendricks, Rod Gilfry, Nicole Heaston, Brian Mulligan, Bryan Hymel, Ryan McKinny, Sasha Cooke, Eric Owens, Jill Grove, Michelle Mariposa, David Wolfe, Isobel Anthony, Oren Gradus, Keith Phares, Weston Hurt, Robert McPherson, Gordon Gietz, Ricardo Lugo, Brian Frutiger, Philip Horst, David Salsbery Fry, Jennifer Zetlan, Scott Scully, Blythe Gaissert, Josh Winograde, Chenye Yuan, Raymond Very, Laura Knoop Very, Marietta Simpson, Lina Tetriani, Kirsten Gunlogson, Priti Gandhi, Shannon DeVine, Michael Smallwood, Jose Adan Perez, Michael Slattery, Haewon Moon, Daniel Belcher, Beth Clayton, Craig Verm, James Patrick Miller, and Nicholas Pallesen among many others.

 His students have also been winners in Chapter and Regional NATS Auditions, The Sullivan Awards, Luciano Pavarotti International Voice Competition, San Francisco Opera Merola Awards, Richard Tucker Foundation, George London Foundation, NATSAA Competition, Worldwide Audition Competition, Charlotte Andrus Brown Grant Competition, Finlandia Foundation, Minna Kaufmann Ruud Competition, Rehfuss Operatic Singing Actors Tournament, Mobile Opera Competition, CIBC National Music Festival, Houston Opera Studio McCollum Awards, Bel Canto Competition, Kansas Cultural Trust Awards, McAllister Voice Competition, Shoshana Foundation Grants, Jussi Bjorling Competition, Pittsburgh Concert Society, Collins Award of the American Opera Society, Stewart Awards, Operalia 94 Contest, Opera Company of Palm Beach, Rosa Ponselle Voice Competition, San Antonio Operatic Talent Competition, and the Naftzger Young Artist Auditions, among many others.